Comprehension Killer and 8 Ways to Use Word Study

 Word study warm-ups are free and you can use them every day for the first 3-6 minutes.
 You find the skill that matches your curriculum or your students' specific needs and press play.

 You can also use the warm-ups by starting at video 1 and move through the end of the year in sequence.
-There are plenty of spiraling reviews to catch up earlier skills.
+There are plenty of spiraling reviews (and literacy sequences) to catch up earlier skills and fill important reading gaps!

-Here's a video that goes into detail about the warm-up video including a few ways to use word study in sequence.
+Here's a video that goes into detail about the warm-up video including a few more ways to use word study.

-The warm-up video plays an automated sequence of explicit instruction, modeling, choral response, timed fluency practice, and assessment.
+The warm-up videos play an automated sequence of explicit instruction, modeling, choral response, timed fluency practice, and assessment.

 This frees you to rove the room and monitor students.
 What do you do during the warm-up?
 Here are some ideas: